Review of Vanguard FTSE Emerging Markets Shares ETF (ASX:VGE) ETF from a long term index investor.

 VGE review: Conclusion

-Vanguard FTSE Emerging Markets Shares ETF (ASX:VGE) looks to track the return of FTSE Emerging Markets All Cap China A Inclusion Index (with net dividends reinvested).
-VGE holdings are mostly in technology, financials, and consumer discretionary, with most of the market allocation based in China and Taiwan.
+Vanguard FTSE Emerging Markets Shares ETF (ASX:VGE) looks to track the return of FTSE Emerging Markets All Cap China A Inclusion Index (with net dividends reinvested) for a “low-cost” MER of 0.48%.
+VGE holdings are mostly in technology, financials, and consumer discretionary, with most of the market allocation based in China (34%) and Taiwan (20%), and other emerging markets included are India (15%), Brazil (6%), South Afria (4%) and Saudia Arabia (4%).
+Major companies held include Taiwan semiconductor, Tencent and Alibaba.

 My tools for investing in ETFs